SeanKilleen/seankilleen.github.io/_posts/2019-10-23-avoid-these-blue-green-deployment-pitfalls.md

 If you are approaching blue/green to ease your deployment pain, you may be approaching the next pitfall.

-## Pitfall #2: Conflating blue/green with Zero-Downtime Deployments
+## Pitfall #2: Conflating blue/green with Minimal-Downtime Deployments

+Minimal-downtime deployments can be achieved without blue/green architecture, particularly in low-traffic environments.
+A combination of configuration flags and taking servers out of the load-balancer to update them should be

 ## Pitfall #3: Attempting to Coordinate blue/green across multiple apps